Bath bomb: History

 The original bath bomb was patented by the Constantines in 1989 under the brand name 'Cosmetics To Go'.
 However, when the company went into administration, the couple lost the patent.
 In 2014, a new patent was issued to Cosmetic Warriors LTD (the proprietor of the Lush Cosmetics trademark), protecting the process of creating a bath bomb with distinct layers.

 Videos and pictures of multilayered bath bombs shared on social media are often referred to as bath art.

 In recent years, the bath bomb has led to other trends.
 Bathscaping refers to the decoration of a bathtub, both before and during bathing.

 Composition

 Bath bombs' primary ingredients are a weak acid and a bicarbonate base.
 These are unreactive when dry, but react vigorously when dissolved in water to produce their characteristic fizzing over a period of several minutes.
-This is an acid-base reaction that involves conversion of citric acid and sodium bicarbonate to sodium citrate and carbon dioxide:
+This is an acid–base reaction that involves conversion of citric acid and sodium bicarbonate to monosodium citrate and carbon dioxide:

 The other ingredients in bath bombs can vary considerably.
 However, most have scented ingredients as well as dye to impart a pleasant fragrance and color to bathwater.
 Lathering agents, such as sodium lauryl sulfate, are also often added to create bubble foams.